KhiopsML/khiops-doc/docs/setup/pip.md

     You need to download and install the `khiops-core` package (via Apt) and then the Khiops library (via Pip).
 You can do this through the following shell commands:
     ``` sh
-    # Install pre-requisites (if not already installed on the host system)
     sudo apt-get update -y && sudo apt-get install wget lsb-release -y && \
     CODENAME=$(lsb_release -cs) && \
     TEMP_DEB="$(mktemp)" && \